-In the packaging for the W30 there should be included a Rack Mount Kit which consists of two brackets, each of which has three screws for attachment to the front-sides of the unit as shown in the image below.
-There are predrilled holes already in the sides of the W30 unit which must be used for attaching the brackets.
+The front bracket kit consists of two brackets, each of which has three screws for attachment to the front-sides of the W40 as shown in the image below.
+There are predrilled holes already in the sides of the which are used for attaching the brackets.